hiunpham/beyondtime/README.md

 # beyondtime
-this is a simple game created with 3 programming languages HTML, CSS and JAVA for self-study purpose Use 'a','d','w' or left,right, up arrow button to move and jump Use 'z'button to perform an attack
+this is a simple game created with 3 programming languages HTML, CSS, and JAVA for self-study purposes Use 'a','d','w' or left, right, and up arrow buttons to move and jump Use the 'z' button to perform an attack
+For more details, read the Game design document